Matheus Davó: Return to Guarani (loan)

-Philadelphia Union
+Philadelphia Union (loan)

 On 11 August 2021, Davó joined Major League Soccer club Philadelphia Union on loan for the remainder of the 2021 season, with the Union having an option the purchase at the end of the season.
+He made his debut abroad on 4 September, replacing Jack McGlynn in a 1–0 home loss against New England Revolution.

 His loan expired following the club's 2021 season.